cambiotraining/bacterial-genomics/materials/37-plasmids.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Understand the role of plasmids in antimicrobial resistance (AMR) spread.
+- Describe the role of plasmids in antimicrobial resistance (AMR) spread.
-- Learn how to identify plasmids in whole-genome sequencing (WGS) data using `MOB-suite`.
+- Identify plasmids in whole-genome sequencing (WGS) data using MOB-suite.
-- Explore plasmid clustering using `Pling` to identify related plasmids.
+- Explore plasmid clustering using Pling to identify related plasmids.

 :::

 ## Plasmids

 Plasmids are small, circular, extrachromosomal DNA molecules that play a crucial role in the horizontal gene transfer (HGT) of antimicrobial resistance (AMR) determinants among bacteria.
 Unlike chromosomal genes, plasmids can autonomously replicate and transfer between bacterial cells via conjugation, transformation, or transduction, enabling the rapid spread of resistance genes across different species and even genera.
 Many plasmids carry mobile genetic elements (MGEs), such as transposons and integrons, which further facilitate the acquisition and dissemination of AMR genes.
 This mobility allows bacteria to quickly adapt to antibiotic pressure, contributing to the global AMR crisis.
 Clinically relevant resistance genes, including those encoding extended-spectrum β-lactamases (ESBLs), carbapenemases (e.g., NDM, KPC), and plasmid-mediated quinolone resistance (PMQR), are frequently plasmid-borne.
 Because plasmids can persist in bacterial populations even in the absence of antibiotic selection, they serve as long-term reservoirs for resistance, complicating infection control and treatment strategies.
 Understanding plasmid epidemiology is therefore essential for tracking AMR spread and developing targeted interventions.

 ## Plasmid Identification

 Plasmid identification is a critical step in understanding the role of plasmids in the spread of antimicrobial resistance (AMR) and other traits among bacteria.
 The most commonly used tools for plasmid identification in whole-genome sequencing (WGS) data include `PlasmidFinder` and `mlplasmids`, which detect plasmid-derived sequences using curated databases of known replicons.
 Other popular tools like `MOB-suite` and `Platon` employ machine learning and homology-based approaches to predict plasmid contigs and reconstruct plasmid structures from assembled genomes.

 ### MOB-suite

 The `MOB-suite` is designed to be a modular set of tools for the typing and reconstruction of plasmid sequences from WGS assemblies.
 It is particularly useful for identifying plasmid contigs in assembled genomes, reconstructing plasmid sequences, and predicting their potential mobility.

 ### Running MOB-suite {#sec-mobsuite}

-We are going to use _E.coli_ assemblies we've provided for you as input for `MOB-suite` and these are located in `data/assemblies`.
-These assemblies were generated from ONT data using the `assembleBAC-ONT` pipeline.
+We are going to use _E.coli_ assemblies we've provided for you as input for `MOB-suite` and these are located in `E_coli/data/assemblies`.
+These assemblies were generated from ONT data using the [`assembleBAC-ONT` pipeline](https://github.com/avantonder/assembleBAC-ONT).

-First activate the `mobsuite` software environment:
+First activate the MOB-Suite software environment:

 ```bash
 mamba activate mob_suite
 ```

-To run `MOB-suite` on a single assembly, the following command can be used:
+To run MOB-suite on a single assembly, the following command can be used:

 ```bash
 # create output directory